phessari/Clustering/README.md

 K-means is an iterative algorithm and it does

-1.Cluster assignment step: assign point which is closer to cluster point
+1. Cluster assignment step: assign point which is closer to cluster point

-2.Move centroid step: move the centroid to the center of each cluster
+2. Move centroid step: move the centroid to the center of each cluster